Skip to main content

 get_vm

-Retrieve the status and configuration of a named virtual machine managed by UTM.
+Retrieve the current status and configuration details of a virtual machine by providing its name.

 Instructions